Previous Posts: January 2012

 Picture: Philip Mould

-A quick note about a home-grown Philip Mould discovery: above is a portrait we found a while ago at a tiny auction house.
-It was described as a 'Portrait of a Young Girl'.
-Underneath the old varnish and dirt we found an original inscription identifying the sitter as 'Jacobus', King of Scotland, and painted when aged 9.
+A quick note about a picture I've recently found; above is a portrait described in a minor auction house as a 'Portrait of a Young Girl'.
+Underneath the old varnish and dirt I found an original inscription identifying the sitter as 'Jacobus', King of Scotland, painted when aged 9.
 The face-type was recognisable from the well-known portrait of James aged 8 in the Scottish National Portrait Gallery, which is by Arnold Bronkhorst, then court artist in Edinburgh.
 Our portrait uses the same head type, but with a slightly more adult form of formal court dress.

 What is a 'nein-sager'?